pyldin601/polyglot-bot/README.md

     - `/polish` — Read a text in Polish.
     - `/english` — Read a text in English.
     - `/spanish` — Read a text in Spanish.
+    - `/italian` — Read a text in Italian.

 ## Contributing